Delivering next generation venues: the future of stadium design

 Harnessing the home advantage

-Creation of a new facility does not always have to be the default decision for stadium owners and host cities.
+The creation of a new facility doesn’t always have to be the default decision for stadium owners and host cities.
 Stadium owners need to take a long-term sustainable view, as well as recognising the power of emotional factors, such as local fan loyalties and heritage.

-Building new stadiums and arenas has the clear advantage of providing a blank canvas from which a full precinct-based approach can be developed, with accessibility, transportation, modern infrastructure, safety, security, broadcasting, field of play, spectator viewing and fan experience all being blended into an optimised design.
+Building new stadiums and arenas has the advantage of providing a blank canvas from which a full precinct-based approach can be developed.
+This approach allows accessibility, transportation, modern infrastructure, safety, security, broadcasting, field of play, spectator viewing and fan experience all to be blended into an optimised design.

-The eight stadiums, ranging in capacity from 45,000 seat (gross) venues to the 80,000 seat Lusail Stadium, designed by architects Foster + Partners and Populous, have all been created with legacy in mind, with demountable top tiers and removable seating.
+Ranging in capacity from 45,000 seat (gross) venues to the 80,000 seat Lusail Stadium, the stadiums were created with legacy in mind, with demountable top tiers and removable seating.

 Pitch perfect